-Padmashree’s research has focused on technological change in developing countries, and the role of institutional and other factors (macroeconomic, structural or trade related) that contribute to both successful technological change and technological exclusion.
+Padmashree’s past research has focused extensively on evaluating how international and national policies and strategies (technology, intellectual property, trade and competition) impact economic performance in several industrial sectors across countries, and what factors, in turn matter to shape these into sustainable developmental outcomes.
+She has a keen sensibility of how future markets will develop and what companies and governments need to do to prepare for a better tomorrow, especially to promote technological change while taking into account institutional and other (macroeconomic, structural or trade related) factors.
 Coming from an inter-disciplinary background with economics, law, trade and technology perspectives, a number of her previous research projects look at these processes in a comparative regional perspective (developing-developed, or African-Asian-Latin American) across several sectors, or on topics of general importance, such as assessing the role of technology in the green economy, and technological change for sustainable development.
-She has over 60 publications on these issues including five books, and has served or continues to serve on a number of scientific Boards, such as the EUROLICS (The European network for the economics of learning, innovation, and competence building systems) and the Swiss National Science Foundation (SNSF) Board on Trade and Employment.
+She has over 60 publications on these issues including five books, and has served or continues to serve on a number of scientific Boards, including the Swiss National Science Foundation (SNSF) Board on Trade and Employment.
 She has also worked at the United Nations in various capacities over the years, and has also previously been on a professorship for innovation and development at the Open University in the UK.

 Research, Teaching and More

-As a researcher and development activist, she is engaged in grassroots efforts to make technological change inclusive.
+She is committed to promoting a more diverse discourse, including the use of new frameworks on methodologies, to understand issues related to technology and inequality.
 She is the founder of rights2100, which seeks to promote frameworks that re-articulate the notion of individual rights and social responsibility in the new data economy.
-She has taught courses on institutional economics, development economics, trade policy, innovation policy and the digital economy in various institutions.
+She also teaches core courses on institutional economics, development economics, the political economy of development, science, technology and society in various institutions.